HB53492/SWA-Orchestrator-for-SGD/README.md

 # SWA-Orchestrator-for-SGD
-A class for scheduling an SGD optimizer and orchestratring SWA
+A class for scheduling an SGD optimizer and orchestrating SWA

 ## Stochastic Gradient Descent
 Uses the timm library to create a Cosine LR Scheduler with a warm up period.
 Includes patience logic to end the SGD period on plateau.